 There have been no monitored violations of the CO eight-hour standard since 2001.
 The maintenance plan approved by EPA in August 2008 (effective on October 3, 2008), demonstrates that El Paso will remain in attainment of the CO standard for at least ten years following EPA approval.
 This maintenance plan includes a commitment to submit a second 10-year maintenance plan two years before the end of the first 10-year maintenance plan period.
 This was satisfied by a limited maintenance plan that was adopted by the TCEQ September 7, 2016 and approved by EPA September 8, 2017, effective October 10, 2017.
 The maintenance plan ensures that the area remains in attainment of the CO standard.
-The maintenance area boundary is described in the EPA Green Book as follows: "That portion of the City of El Paso bound on the north by Highway 10 from Porfirio Diaz Street to Raynolds Street, Raynolds Street from Highway 10 to the Southern Pacific Railroad lines to Highway 20 and Highway 20 from Highway 62, Highway 62 from the Southern Pacific Railroad lines to Highway 20 to the Texas Mexico border; bound from the south by the Texas-Mexico border from Polo Inn Road to Porfirio Diaz Street; and bound on the west by Porfirio Diaz Street from the Texas-Mexico border to Highway 10."
+The maintenance area boundary is described in the EPA Green Book as follows: "That portion of the City of El Paso bound on the north by Highway 10 from Porfirio Diaz Street to Raynolds Street, Raynolds Street from Highway 10 to the Southern Pacific Railroad lines, the Southern Pacific Railroad lines from Raynolds Street to Highway 62, Highway 62 from the Southern Pacific Railroad lines to Highway 20 and Highway 20 from Highway 62 to Polo Inn Road; bound on the east by Polo Inn Road from Highway 20 to the Texas Mexico border; bound from the south by the Texas-Mexico border from Polo Inn Road to Porfirio Diaz Street; and bound on the west by Porfirio Diaz Street from the Texas-Mexico border to Highway 10."